Surrogate models for lightcurves and photosphere properties of Type II supernovae: Acknowledgments

 \section{Acknowledgments}

 We thank Claes Fransson and Anders Jerkstrand for helpful discussions.
+We also thank the anonymous referee for their thoughtful comments on the manuscript.
 N. Sarin and A. Singh acknowledges support from the Knut and Alice Wallenberg Foundation through the ``Gravity Meets Light" project.
 N. Sarin acknowledges the research environment grant ``Gravitational Radiation and Electromagnetic Astrophysical Transients'' (GREAT) funded by the Swedish Research Council (VR) under Dnr 2016-06012.
 C. M. B. O. acknowledges support from the Royal Society (grant Nos.
 DHF-R1-221175 and DHF-ERE-221005).
 TJM is supported by the Grants-in-Aid for Scientific Research of the Japan Society for the Promotion of Science (JP24K00682, JP24H01824, JP21H04997, JP24H00002, JP24H00027, JP24K00668) and by the Australian Research Council (ARC) through the ARC's Discovery Projects funding scheme (project DP240101786).
 Numerical computations were in part carried out on PC cluster at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.